MicrosoftDocs/SupportArticles-docs/support/iis/kerberos-double-hop-authentication-edge-chromium.md

 ## Introduction

 Setting up Windows Authentication based on the Kerberos authentication protocol can be a complex endeavor, especially when dealing with scenarios such as delegation of identity from a front-end site to a back-end service in the context of IIS and ASP.NET.
-Follow this article's steps to set up the delegation of authentication tickets and use services with a modern browser such as Microsoft Edge (Chromium) version 87 or above.
+Follow this article's steps to set up the delegation of authentication tickets and use services with a modern browser such as Microsoft Edge version 87 or above.

 This article assumes that you are setting up an architecture similar to the one represented in the diagram below:

 :::image type="content" source="./media/kerberos-double-hop-authentication-edge-chromium/setup.png" alt-text="image setup" border="true":::

-- The **Client1** computer is part of the same active directory as Web-Server and Api-Server.
+- The **Client1** computer is part of the same active directory as Web-Server and API-Server.
-- Users of the computer Client one will log on to the machine using the Windows Active Directory account.
+- Users of the computer **Client1** will log on to the machine using the Windows Active Directory account.
-- They will then launch a browser (Microsoft Edge (Chromium)), navigate to a website located on Web-Server, and authenticate via integrated Windows authentication using Kerberos.
+- They will then launch a browser (Microsoft Edge), navigate to a website located on Web-Server, and authenticate via integrated Windows authentication using Kerberos.
-- The website located on Web-Server will make HTTP calls using authenticated user's credentials to Api-Server to retrieve application data on behalf of users, using Kerberos credential delegation.
+- The website located on Web-Server will make HTTP calls using authenticated user's credentials to API-Server to retrieve application data on behalf of users, using Kerberos credential delegation.

-The steps below will help you troubleshoot this scenario: The setup works with Internet Explorer, but when users adopt Microsoft Edge (Chromium), they can no longer use the credential delegation feature.
+The steps below will help you troubleshoot this scenario: The setup works with Internet Explorer, but when users adopt Microsoft Edge, they can no longer use the credential delegation feature.
 To use Kerberos credential delegation, refer to [Troubleshoot Kerberos failures in Internet Explorer](troubleshoot-kerberos-failures-ie.md) first.

 ## Constrained or unconstrained delegation